5. Exhortations, 4:8-6:10

 by means of questions, remarks, a proverb and appeal..

 Paul's argument in relation to the new perspective on Paul: Paul's specific mention of circumcision draws us into the debate over the new perspective on Paul.
 It is possible to argue that Paul is warning the Galatian believers against, as it were, converting to Judaism, of placing themselves under the Mosaic covenant which, although once a viable means of relating to God, has now been replaced by the new covenant and is therefore dead, and this because the Mosaic atonement system that once effectively covered sin has been made obsolete through the work of Christ.
-Yet, against the new perspective line, these notes take the view that both the Torah and the Mosaic atonement system (covering inadvertent sin only), served primarily to expose sin and thus the necessity to rest on promise (grace).
+Yet, against this new perspective line, these notes take the view that both the Torah and the Mosaic atonement system (covering inadvertent sin only), served primarily to expose sin and thus the necessity to rest on promise (grace).
 The Mosaic covenant is but a negative restatement of the Abrahamic covenant, such that the divine promise of life has always rested on the faithfulness of God appropriated through faith, now fulfilled in the faithfulness of Christ (the atonement).
 So, Paul's direction to the Galatian believers that they not submit to circumcision is not driven by a fear that they are moving to a dead system, but rather that they are flirting with the infective yeast of nomism, a heresy dominant in second temple Judaism and adopted by the members of the circumcision party.
 The totality of God's promised blessings (full justification) rests with the faithfulness of Christ and does not require a supplementary submission to the law.
 To supplement grace with law is to undermine grace, and thus undermine the basis of a person's justification / recognition of being in the right with God - Christ supplemented is Christ supplanted.

 v] Exposition: A simple exposition of this passage can be found in the linked pew-level Sermon Notes.